Who stole my dreams

 This general principle is no different today than it was 40 years ago.

 There are lots of children that go hungry every day.
-There are many that don’t go to school.
+Many don’t go to school.
 Or that need to work every day under grueling conditions to provide for their families.
-There are child slaves working in mines.
+Child slaves are working in mines.
 They dig up rare metals green energy depends upon.

 The life of a child in the Coltan Mines in Congo is different from the upbringing of a Swedish schoolgirl.
 What dream does such a mine slave have?
 What dreams is it allowed to have?

-And then we get to see a 16-year-old girl on a stage.
-Framed by all the rich, famous and powerful.
+And then we get to see a 16-year-old girl on stage.
+Framed by all the rich, famous, and powerful.
 Living among the absolute top slice of people on Earth.
 Enjoying luxury as even a middle-class kid can hardly fathom.
 And she talks about her stolen dreams?

 And we listen.